cathygee/sampleBlockchain/README.md

 # sampleBlockchain
-A  command line program to illustrate how a block chain works
+A  command line simple program to illustrate how a block chain works the program illustates how you can keeps employee information on a blockchain